 Stage 1 (N1) is the first of the sleep cycles stages.
 Stage 1 occurs during the Non-REM sleep phase.

-During Stage 1, the individual is between being awake and asleep.
-Therefore, Stage 1 is considered a light sleep, and the individual can awaken easily.
-Additionally, this stage is very short, lasting roughly 10 minutes.
+During Stage 1, you alternate between being awake and asleep.
+Therefore, Stage 1 is considered a light sleep, and you can awaken easily.
+This stage is very short, lasting roughly 10 minutes.

 Stage 2 (N2)

-Stage 2 (N2) is the second stage of sleep.
-Stage 2 occurs during the Non-REM sleep phase.
+Stage 2 (N2) is the second stage of sleep that occurs during the Non-REM sleep phase.

-A person is still in a light sleep at this stage.
+You’re still in a light sleep at this stage.
 However, Stage 2 is much longer, lasting about 30-60 minutes.
-During Stage 2, the muscles relax further, and the heart rate, breathing, eye movements, and brain waves continue to slow down.
+During Stage 2, your muscles relax further, and your heart rate, breathing, eye movements, and brain waves continue to slow down.

 The brain also starts to create sleep spindles, which are bursts of fast, brain wave activity.
-Sleep spindles are normally tracked on a electroencephalogram (EEG), which measures brain activity while a person is at rest.
+Sleep spindles are normally tracked on an electroencephalogram (EEG), which measures brain activity when you're at rest or asleep.

 Spindles can occur in different regions of the brain.
 Furthermore, researchers believe spindles may play an important part in sensory processing and memory consolidation.